Lundalogik/LimeBootstrapAppStore/followup/README.md

 It shows all strings in local language.

 ###How to set it up
+Users need to have acceess to the target table.

 Copy the followup folder and place it in the apps folder under the actionpad folder.

 ***followup.html***

-In the followup.html file you add a div tag for each activity type you want to see, like this.
+Open the followup.html file (in the rootfolder of the app) and configure it as you want, it nows contain an example
 ```html
 <div data-app="{
     app:'followup',